 - Office for the Promotion of Women in Science, Engineering, and Mathematics

 Internal grants, external grants, fellowships, teaching assistantships, scholarships, and departmental awards are just some of the ways graduate students find financial support for their research.
 Many students have had great success in obtaining funding.
 Contact your academic department or school to explore options.
 Here’s a sampling of possibilities.

 - Graduate Financial Assistance: Find graduate financial aid in three categories: merit-based fellowships, assistantships, and scholarships; need-based grants, loans, and employment; and non-need-based loans.

-- Graduate School–New Brunswick Fellowships, Awards, and Other Funding: Special fellowships and other funding and award opportunities provided and/or administered by the Graduate School–New Brunswick.
+- School of Graduate Studies Fellowships, Awards, and Other Funding: Special fellowships and other funding and award opportunities provided and/or administered by the School of Graduate Studies.

 - National Science Foundation (NSF) Integrative Graduate Education and Research Traineeship: NSF grants support doctoral candidates in the sciences and engineering.